debasis506/astute-line-8992/README.md

 ## Installation

-#### To run the NS Library Management System locally, please follow these steps:
+#### To run the Library Management System locally, please follow these steps:

 #### 1. https://github.com/debasis506/astute-line-8992.git
 #### 2. Update the dependencies in the 'POM.xml' file to ensure all required libraries are correctly included.